0xYST/Data-Science-Diary/README.md

 # Welcome to my Data Science Journey.
-This repository is a place for Jason & Jordan to experiment, document, take notes, and just have fun with any machine learning models or deep learning models that we find interesting.
+This repository is a place for me to experiment, document, take notes, and just have fun with any machine learning models or deep learning models that we find interesting.

 # A General Introduction